caktus/invoke-kubesae/README.rst

 Invoke works from a ``tasks.py`` file usually found in the project root.

-The following code snippet imports all of the the current collections.
+The following code snippet imports all of the the current collections, then sets some configuration values for various tasks.
+See below for more documentation on the configuration each task uses.

 ``tasks.py``::